 - 6.8.1.
-Except as noted elsewhere in this Plan, all required street screens shall be made up of (a) the same material as the principal building or (b) a combination of masonry and living fenceor (c) a combination of the two.
+Except as noted elsewhere in this Plan, all required street screens shall be made up of (a) the same material as the principal building or (b) a combination of masonry and living fence.
 Required street screens shall be located at the setback line unless otherwise noted in this Plan.
-[See also Section 9.7.3 starting on page 154 for requirements for wall design.] - 6.8.2.
+[See also Section 9.7.3 starting on page 150 for requirements for wall design.] - 6.8.2.
 Where provided, the living fence shall be within a minimum 3-foot wide planting strip located on the pedestrian, residential, or public street side.
-[See also Section 9.7.3 starting on page 154.] - 6.8.3.
+[See also Section 9.7.3 starting on page 150.] - 6.8.3.
 Any frontage along all 'A' Streets and Civic Space not defined by a building at the BTZ shall be defined by a 4-foot high street screen.
 The required street screen shall be located at the setback line along the corresponding frontage. - 6.8.4.
-Any off-street loading, unloading, storage, service, or trash pick-up areas shall be screened using a street screen at least as tall as the trash containers and/or service equipment it is screening at the BTZ. - 6.8.5.
-Parking visible from the public ROW along an 'A' or 'B' Street shall have a street screen of masonry and/or metal railing 3-6 feet high combined with a landscape strip at least 3 feet wide on the pedestrian, residential or public street side vegetation or a combination of these.
-This street screen shall be a minimum of 3 feet and no more than 6 feet tall.
+Any off-street loading, unloading, storage, service, or trash pick-up areas shall be screened using a street screen at least as tall as the trash containers and/or service equipment it is screening at the BTZ.

-- (i) Along a 'B' Street frontage, this requirement may be waived as a minor deviation if the applicant can show sufficient evidence of intent to build a parking structure within 2 years.
+- 6.8.5.
+Parking visible from the public ROW along an 'A' or 'B' Street shall have a street screen of masonry and/or metal railing 3-6 feet high combined with a landscape strip at least 3 feet wide on the pedestrian, residential or public street side. - (i) Along a 'B' Street frontage, this requirement may be waived as a minor deviation if the applicant can show sufficient evidence of intent to build a parking structure within 2 years.
 [See Table 3.2 starting on page 31.] - (ii) If construction of a parking structure has not commenced within 2 years, a street screen shall be required. - 6.8.6.
-Drive-through lanes facilities, where allowed by zone and located on a 'B' Street, shall be screened from view via location hidden behind a building on-site or a street screen, specifically: - (i) Screening: A street screen shall be provided for drive-up service windows and associated drive-up queue lanes that abut public streets or pedestrian areas.
+Drive-through facilities, where allowed by zone and located on a 'B' Street, shall be screened from view via location behind a building on-site or a street screen, specifically: - (i) Screening: A street screen shall be provided for drive-up service windows and associated drive-up queue lanes that abut public streets or pedestrian areas.
 Screening may also be provided by placing the drive-up service windows and/or queue lanes between two adjacent and parallel buildings. - (ii) Drive-up Service Windows: - a.
-Drive-up service windows shall not be on a façade that faces or fronts an 'A' Street. - a.
-Drive-up service windows shall be oriented away from pedestrian areas, such as sidewalks and plazas, and residentially-zoned areas, where possible. - (iii) Queue Lanes: Queue lanes shall not be located parallel to 'A' Streets, unless they are located behind a building.
+Drive-up service windows shall not be on a façade that faces or fronts an 'A' Street. - Drive-up service windows shall be oriented away from pedestrian areas, such as sidewalks and plazas, and residentially-zoned areas, where possible.